Yusif Basigi

-Yusif Basigi (born 1 March 1972) is a Ghanaian professional football manager who currently coaches the Hasaacas Ladies F.C. and the Ghana women's national under-20 football team.
+Yusif Basigi (born 1 March 1972) is a Ghanaian professional football manager who currently coaches the Simba Queens and the Ghana women's national under-20 football team.
 He previously coached former Ghana Premier League team; Sekondi Hasaacas in 2016, Ghana women's national under-17 football team and Ghana women's national football team for 5 years from 2012 to 2017.

 Early life and education

 Yusif Basigi was born on 1 March 1972 in Daboya within the Savannah region of Ghana.
 He is a trained teacher and has a diploma in Education from the Bagabaga Teacher Training College.
 He also holds a bachelor's degree in Health, Physical Training and Recreation from the University of Education, Winneba.

 He has since then been working as a Physical Education (PE) instructor rising to become the PE coordinator for the Shama District in the Western Region since 2008.
 In 2004 and 2005, he led the Western Region to win the second cycle regional girls soccer competition.
 He was awarded as the Western Region most outstanding coach and Western Region coach of the year in 2007 and 2013 respectively.
 His service and role in the development and promotion of girls' soccer in Western Region Schools Sports Federation, he was honoured by the Ghana Education Service.